The Weary Whaling Grounds / The Wings of a Goney

 Prof. W.J.
 Dakin said in his Whalemen Adventures (Angus and Robertson, 1938): “Of all human occupations few have aroused more interest in the story-loving public than whaling.”
 This is a fair enough statement, though it is one thing to read about such a life and quite another to be employed in it, as this superb song shows.
 A.L.
 Lloyd, in his notes to Leviathan!, rightly points out that the four year trip a mentioned in this song only occurred in the Southern Ocean Fishery.
 Nevertheless, as folk song is a continuing art, it is not difficult to appreciate the use of the dramatic effect.

-Danny Spooner and Duncan Brown sang The Weary Whaling Grounds on Spooner's 2006 CD of songs of the whaling industry, The Great Leviathan.
-He noted:
+Danny Spooner and Duncan Brown sang The Weary Whaling Grounds on Spooner's 2006 CD of songs of the whaling industry, The Great Leviathan and on their 2016 CD of songs of the working life, Labour and Toil.
+The first album's note commented:

 This song reminds us of the finite nature of our natural resources.
 By the second half of the eighteenth century the Arctic Right Whale was under threat from over fishing.
 This version is possibly an adaption of the American song, The Wings of a Goney (albatross) which appears in Gale Huntington's Songs the Whalemen Sang and explains how the sailors often owed to much to the ship's shop chest at the end of the voyage; they had little money left to show for years of hard work.